back to the homepage

 There will be an outside “show and tell” of the most cost-effective organic soil amendments, where to buy them and how to use them.

-Edible Gardening – Fruits and Vegetables: What to grow and When to plant
+Organic Vegetable Gardening: What to grow and When to plant.

 There are beautiful ways to grow fruits, vegetables and herbs in your home landscape.
 You will learn about: